How to Become a Surgical Technologist in Wyoming

 Wyoming has the smallest population of all U.S. states.
 This means you will likely end up forming long-lasting relationships with coworkers and patients alike, in a state that is full of small towns.

-If you’re compassionate, meticulous and enjoy having a high level of responsibility, you should consider becoming a surgical technologist.
+If you’re compassionate, and meticulous and enjoy having a high level of responsibility, you should consider becoming a surgical technologist.